troglobit/finit/README.md

 Hence, there is no `/etc/init.d/rcS` script, or similar, instead Finit reads its configuration from [/etc/finit.conf](#etcfinitconf).
-This file details what kernel modules to load, programs to run, daemons to supervise, and services to launch on demand.
+This file details what kernel modules to load, programs to run, daemons to supervise, and inetd services to launch on demand.

 See [TroglOS][9] for an example of how to boot a small embedded system with Finit.